BearlyHugo

 Use the workflow I included in this repo if you want to deploy it to GitHub Pages.
 It’s copied from Hugo docs.
 Works for me.

-Also, if you do use giscus for comments, don’t forget to change “origins” in giscus.json
+Also, if you do use giscus for comments, don’t forget to change “origins” in giscus.json, so that only domains you allow can show the comments from your repo’s discussions.

 Optional